 Thank you to all who have supported the band.
-It is with the continued support of the band members, our families and friends like yourselves that we have been able to move forward and we are looking towards a great season in 2017.
+It is with the continued support of the band members, our families and friends like yourselves that we have been able to move forward and we are looking toward even more success.

-We owe a debt of gratitude to Hopewell Presbyterian Church for their years of continual support by letting us use the facilities!
+We owe a debt of gratitude to Hopewell Presbyterian Church for their years of continual support by letting us use the facilities We appreciate it!

 In 1996 Pipe Major Ed Krintz and his wife, Timmy Hord, initiated a pipe band for the Charlotte/Mecklenburg area to fill the void left by the disbanding of the Charlotte Caledonian Pipe Band in 1990.
 With permission from the Catawba Valley Scottish Society the new band was christened the Loch Norman Pipe Band.
 The Loch Norman Pipe Band serves as the host band for the Rural Hill Scottish Festival and Loch Norman Highland Games held in April at Rural Hill Farms.